Skip to main content

 • Copy the scheduled job.

-• The copy function is only available for the following types of scheduled jobs: API Integration, Data Import, Document Analysis, Document Delivery, Form Analysis, and Report Delivery.
+• The copy function is only available for the following types of scheduled jobs: API Integration, Data Import, Database Integration, Document Analysis, Document Delivery, Form Analysis, and Report Delivery.

 • Download the scheduled job definition for importing into another database.

-• Only API Integration, Data Import, Document Delivery, and Report Delivery scheduled jobs may be downloaded.
+• Only API Integration, Data Import, Database Integration, Document Delivery, and Report Delivery scheduled jobs may be downloaded.

 • Delete the scheduled job.